ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 First, I examined the Identity Wheel worksheet using the Reading Order tool.
-Since I structured my original InDesign document properly, the order of content required little fixing.
-I had to fix some peculiarities unique to InDesign PDF export (fractured paragraphs, for example), but other changes were minor.
+Since I structured my original InDesign document properly, the order of content needed little fixing.
+I had to address some peculiarities unique to InDesign PDF export (fractured paragraphs, for example), but other changes were minor.

 Next, I repaired some structural tags; for example, improper headings, and list items in the worksheet instructions, with the Tagging tool.
 Finally, to address